lowtone/lowtone/db/records/README.md

 The above example returns a single `Foo` instance with a primary key matching `1` or FALSE if such a record can't be found.

 `Record::findById()` could also be used to retrieve a collection of multiple records.
-A `Collection` instance will be returned when either multiple parameters for ID values are supplied, the ID value of values are supplied using an array, or a combination of those.
+A `Collection` instance will be returned when either multiple parameters for ID values are supplied, the ID value or values are supplied using an array, or a combination of those.

 ```php
 $foos = Foo::findById(1, 2, array(3, 4));